Shikakai Powder makes for an amazing natural hair cleanser and detangler while encouraging healthier hair growth and optimizing scalp health.

 Shikakai powder is relatively safe for topical applications.
 If you’re unsure how your scalp will react to it, you can also carry out a patch test before trying shikakai powder.

-Pin it for Later – How To Use Shikakai Powder for Hair Growth
+Pin it for Later – DIY Shikakai Powder Recipes for Hair Growth

 Shikakai Powder References